fc-minecraft/hoc2021-makecode-md/computer_scientist.md

 # First Computer Scientist

 ## Step 1
-This computer scientist designed the first set of punch cards, but before she was able to send them someone filled all the holes in.
+This Computer Scientist designed the first set of punch cards, but before she was able to send them someone filled all the holes in.
 Use your agent to break the brown blocks to make the cards work again.

 #### ~ tutorialhint